Project

 Governance Models for Collaboration and Coordination in Public Sector Digital Transformation

-The project aims to develop a theory and a model of governance for e-Governance collaboration and coordination in different contexts.
+The research project aims to develop a theory and a model of governance for e-Governance collaboration and coordination in different contexts.

 Date Published